peterhry/peterhrynkow.com/_drafts/component-api.md

 Is it better to have one component that does five things or five components that do one thing?

-For instance, you could create one video component that handles video from multiple sources (YouTube, Vimeo, Twitch, etc.) or multiple video components that each handle video from a single source.
+For instance, you could create one video component that handles video from multiple sources (YouTube, Vimeo, Twitch, etc.) or multiple video components that each handle one source.

 TBC